 Force restarting older iPhone models that come with a Home button is relatively easy and straightforward.
 To force restart the iPhone 5s, SE, 6, 6 Plus, 6s and 6s Plus, press and hold the Home button and the Sleep/Wake button until you see the Apple logo on the screen.

-If the problem persists even after a force restart, you can try to reinstall the iOS in iTunes.
-Here’s how to do it:
+If the problem persists even after a force restart, you can try to reinstall or restore iPhone with iTunes.

 If all the solutions above fail to eliminate the problem, then you might be dealing with a hardware issue.
 In this case, the best thing to do is to contact Apple Support and make an appointment at your earliest convenience to get the device checked out by Apple technicians.
 If the device is still under warranty and you meet their requirements, you might even get the device fixed for free.